-If you’ve been keeping up with our restaurant reviews, you may have read my recent article on Spoon, here’s the review.
+If you’ve been keeping up with our restaurant reviews, you may have read my recent article on Spoon.
 Spoon is an eclectic restaurant in East Liberty with carefully prepared, delicious food.
 Brian Pekarcik, the Executive Chef and owner of Spoon, recently opened up another eating establishment next to Spoon.
 The new restaurant, Brgr, can be described as a contemporary burger joint, with a heavy dose of sophistication.
 Brgr, located at 134 South Highland Avenue, enjoys a prime location in the east section of town that has recently experienced a rejuvenation of sorts.
 New businesses have been popping up in this section of the city, attracting a diverse and loyal clientele.

 The décor of Brgr is understated yet sophisticated.
 The front of the restaurant has large glass garage doors that provide an excellent view.
 I imagine, in the summer when the large doors are open, this will be a prime location for people-watching.
 There’s plenty of room in the dining area, so you don’t have to worry about bumping into your fellow diners, and the wait staff has ample room to move around comfortably.